-Police Officer Job Duties & Responsibilities General duty police work of protecting life and property and promoting safe, secure neighborhoods through the enforcement of laws and ordinances.
-Email a recruiter with your questions or concerns.
+Police Officer Job Duties and Responsibilities - General duty police work of protecting life and property and promoting safe, secure neighborhoods through the enforcement of laws and ordinances.

 Police Officer Position Requirements